Mary Virginia Gaver: Career

+Association leadership

-Miss Gaver also held many prominent positions including serving as president for not only the New Jersey Library Association (1954–1955) but for both the American Association of School Librarians (1959–1960) and the American Library Association (1966–1967).
+Gaver also held many prominent positions including serving as president for not only the New Jersey Library Association (1954–1955) but for the American Association of School Librarians (1957–1958) and the American Library Association (1966–1967).

-Awards
+Awards and honors

 In addition to her leadership roles in various organizations, she earned several awards throughout her lifetime.
 These awards include: